 - Response to P.E./Sport

 - Family circumstances

 - Parental behaviour/ care of child

-- Whilst we may, on occasion, need to make referrals without consultation with parents, we will make every effort to maintain a positive and supportive working relationship with them whilst fulfilling our duties to protect any child
+- Whilst we may, on occasion, need to make referrals without consultation with parents and carers, we will make every effort to maintain a positive and supportive working relationship with them whilst fulfilling our duties to protect any child.

-- We will endeavour always to preserve the privacy, dignity and right to confidentiality of the child and parents.
-The Designated Senior Person will determine which members of staff “need to know” personal information and what they “need to know” for the purpose of supporting and protecting the children.
+- We will endeavour always to preserve the privacy, dignity and right to confidentiality of the child, parents and carers.
+The DSL will determine which members of staff ‘need to know’ personal information and what they ‘need to know’ for the purpose of supporting and protecting the children.